Carer support services

 The program is available to DCJ relative or kin carers who have been caring for their children for more than 12 months.
 The service is delivered over six to nine months.

 Referrals are made through DCJ and this service is free and voluntary.
-For more information, visit this website or speak to your caseworker.
+For more information, speak to your caseworker.

 LINKS Trauma Healing Service